laravel/docs/billing.md

 <a name="webhooks"></a>
 ### Webhooks

-To make sure Cashier properly handles all Stripe events and data is kept in sync, we recommend [setting up Cashier's webhooks](#handling-stripe-webhooks).
+To make sure Cashier properly handles all Stripe events, we strongly recommend [setting up Cashier's webhook handling](#handling-stripe-webhooks).

 <a name="subscriptions"></a>
 ## Subscriptions